MyrtheRijk/taks-board/README.md

 # taks-board
-CSS Grid exercise from Codecademy
+With this project exercise from Codecademy, I've learned how to use grid in CSS.